cloud-mock/.github/profile/README.md

 In-process AWS mocking for the JVM.
 No Docker.
 No external process.
 No configuration.

+CloudMock is an open source AWS mock framework for the JVM.
+It intercepts AWS SDK calls and returns realistic responses without connecting to AWS, running a container, or starting an external process.
+Each AWS service is an independent module — add only what you need, nothing more loads.

 CloudMock runs entirely inside the JVM, starts in milliseconds, and loads only the service modules your project declares as dependencies.
 Drop it in, write your test, run it.